 Interest charges can increase how much you end up paying for a student loan.
-Higher interest rates can quickly add thousands of dollars to your loan balance.
+Higher fixed interest rates, such as with PLUS loans, can quickly add thousands of dollars to your loan balance.
 The debt avalanche payoff method factors this in, which can help you decide which student loans to pay off first.

 Using the debt avalanche combats increased interest by targeting high-interest loans first, regardless of the loan amount.

 Where to begin